-Don’t rinse the vinegar off when the two minutes is up!
+Don’t rinse the vinegar off when the two minutes are up!
 Just place on a paper towel and gently blot.

 Take a rimmed cookie sheet and spread a layer of whipped topping (Cool Whip!).

 I used the NEON food coloring but the options for the colors are endless.
-Just make sure you’re using food coloring, not the gel coloring.
+Just make sure you’re using food coloring, not gel coloring.

 You’ll find true food coloring dye in the spice section.
 It’s different than most of the colorings you see with frostings and cake decorations and it does make a difference in the color payoff.

 I found that I needed fewer drops of blue, but more of the lime green to get a good look.
 If I had used too much blue, it would have drowned out the other colors.